zalun/demo/README.md

  1. Visit `http://lando-ui.test` For full Lando experience.
  1. Visit `http://lando-api.test` to use Lando API via Swagger UI.

+## Running apps from local repositories

+Each app has a corresponding Docker Compose configuration file.
+You can specify which app needs to run from a local repository.
+To run a local version of Phabricator please run:

+`docker-compose -f docker-compose.yml -f docker-compose.phabricator.yml run demo`

+You can specify all configuration files in one command.
+The only rule is to have the `-f docker-compose.yml` as the first one.

 ## Preconfigured users:

 For performing administration tasks in Phabricator, first log out of Phabricator and then go to: